Antfield-Creations/fafa-vae/journal/README.md

 the reconstruction MSE loss over the padding should be 0.
 However, the KL loss drops from 670 to 419 at epoch 10, the reconstruction loss from 8.9e4 to 3.7e4 on otherwise identical settings.

 I'm letting this one run for a full 256 epochs and see where it ends up.
 I found the bug that produced the unintelligible reconstruction results: the reconstruction image sampler used the old data generator!
 I still would like to decouple the padding from the scaling operation though, and see how a sample-wise default normalization pans out.
+This indicates that the spectacular drops in losses from the /255 scaler could still be meaningful!

 Results are in for the 256 epochs.
 The model still learns after 256 epochs, so it definitely is not at the end of its use of tuning the model weights.
 Question is where to go from here.
 I'm thinking of adding code to resume training on a